-NieR: Automata is the latest game by PlatinumGames, a company well known in the industry for their intense action games, and developer of major titles such as Bayonetta and Metal Gear Rising.
-Written and directed by Yoko Taro, famed creator of both the original NieR and the loosely related Drakengard series, it incorporates his distinctively dark and philosophical writing style and world building.
+NieR: Automata is the latest game by PlatinumGames, a company well known in the industry for their intense action games.
+They’re the developer of major titles such as Bayonetta and Metal Gear Rising which have received widespread critical acclaim.
+Written and directed by Yoko Taro, famed creator of both the original NieR and the loosely related Drakengard series, NieR: Automata incorporates his distinctively dark and philosophical writing style and world building.
 With two greats of the games industry coming together, you’d expect that NieR: Automata would end up being something special.
 Almost 7 years after the release of the original game, it’s finally time to find out.

 Platforms: PlayStation 4